AHartmaier/pyLabDD/README.md

 The pyLabDD package requires an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment with a recent Python version.

-The pyLabDD package can be installed directly from its GitHub repository with the following command
+The pyLabDD package can be installed directly from PyPI with the following command

 ```
-$ python -m pip install git+https://github.com/AHartmaier/pyLabDD.git
+$ pip install pylabdd
 ```

-Alternatively, the repository can be cloned and installed locally.
+Alternatively, the complete repository can be cloned and installed locally.
 It is recommended to create a conda environment before installation.
 This can be done by the following the command line instructions

 ```
 $ git clone https://github.com/AHartmaier/pyLabDD.git ./pyLabDD
 $ cd pyLabDD
 $ conda env create -f environment.yml
 $ conda activate pylabdd
-$ python -m pip install . [--user]
+$ python -m pip install .
 ```

-The correct implementation can be tested with
+For this installation method, the correct implementation of the package can be tested with

 ```
 $ pytest tests